 Would we recommend a Babboe Big cargo bike?

-Yes, overall we think it has been a great investment & we do not regret making this purchase.
-It saves us the expense of running a second family car for the errands & trips we are taking.
+Yes, overall we think it has been a good investment & we do not regret making this purchase.
 While I have pointed out some issues that I had personally, they are not serious in the grand scheme of things.
-What is most important is that the kids still enjoy getting into the bike one year later – that for me says it all!
+The bike has served its original purpose & the children still enjoy taking a ride in the bike.

 Where did we buy our cargo bike?

-We bought our Babboe Big from the Dutch Bike Shop which is based near Goatstown in Dublin, Ireland.
-We have found the Dutch Bike Shop extremely helpful whenever we have had queries.
-We have no commercial arrangement in making a recommendation, it is a genuinely nice shop run by nice people 🙂
+We bought our Babboe Big cargo bike from the Dutch Bike Shop which is based near Goatstown in Dublin, Ireland.